 Dealerships may also charge a documentation fee or "doc fee", which covers the costs incurred by the dealership preparing and filing the sales contract, sales tax documents, etc. These fees are separate from the taxes and DMV fees listed above.

-The average doc fee in Michigan is $1651, and Michigan law caps dealer's doc fees at $190 or 5% of sale price, whichever is less.
+The average doc fee in Michigan is $1651, and Michigan law caps dealer's doc fees at 1.
 Because these fees are set by the dealerships and not the government, they can vary dealership to dealership or even vehicle to vehicle.

 1 - Average DMV and Documentation Fees for Michigan calculated by Edmunds.com